ihsoft/TimberbornModsUnity/Assets/BeaverHats/StaticFiles/ThunderstorePackage/README.md

 This mod adds hats for your beavers to wear.

-## Disclaimer!

-This plugin is currently only supported in the **experimental** version of Timberborn.

 ## How to use

 The beavers will automatically wear the hat! :D